towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 But it will be erased if its owning pokemon leaves the party (such as by being deposited in the PC).
 If all four of a pokemon's regular moves are field moves, its temporary field move cannot be menu-selected.
 But if a fifth field move in the temporary slot is a HM, it can still be activated via One-Button HM Usage.
+Teaching a TM as a field move will not consume the TM.

 **One-Button HM Usage**
 You must still have the correct badge and move on one of your pokemon to use a HM in this way.